Our Helpful Links page connects you with many resources to complement the scope of WUN’s work.

 Narcolepsy is an autoimmune neurological sleep disorder affecting 1 in 2,000 people.
 Over 200,000 Americans and 3 million people worldwide have narcolepsy.
 Narcolepsy is not rare, but severely under-recognized and misdiagnosed as other disorders.
 It most often presents itself in childhood, adolescence or young adulthood, and lasts a lifetime.
 Narcolepsy’s effect on quality of life compares to Parkinson’s disease and epilepsy.
 There is currently no cure.

-Narcolepsy is a serious and common medical condition.
+Narcolepsy is a serious and not common medical condition.
 It offers researchers a unique opportunity to learn about the central mechanisms of REM/dream sleep and alertness.